-In this article we want to touch on a phenomenon that everybody working with the Japanese has likely experienced and is invariably raised in JCO’s seminars.
+In this article, we want to touch on a phenomenon that everybody working with the Japanese has likely experienced and is invariably raised in JCO’s seminars.
 Namely the fact that in response to your questions, the Japanese will reply with multiple questions of their own.

 Let’s use an interesting anecdote to illustrate the Japanese attitude regarding the passing on of information.

-The pregnant wife of a Japanese expatriate in Germany went to a ultrasound scan at the end of her second trimester and came away surprised that the German doctor told her that her baby was going to be a boy.
+The pregnant wife of a Japanese expatriate in Germany went to an ultrasound scan at the end of her second trimester and came away surprised that the German doctor told her that her baby was going to be a boy.
 She said that, in Japan, the doctor would rather say something along the lines of “It does look like a boy today but what tomorrow brings no-one can really say…“.
 According to her words future parents would blindly trust the specialist’s judgment concerning the gender of the unborn child.
 So it would be unthinkable to imagine a scenario where everything was being prepared and bought for the birth of a baby boy when in fact, due to a misreading of the scan results, it might have been a girl all along or vice versa.

 This absolutely matches the way any information is being passed on in Japan and holds true all the more in business life.
-This means that the minute details of a question one receives are very often being clarified and double checked by asking one or more questions in return before committing to an answer.
+This means that the minute details of a question one receives are very often being clarified and double-checked by asking one or more questions in return before committing to an answer.

 So you should be very careful to not interpret this standard behavior as a tactic in order to play for time or as a sign of distrust by your Japanese counterpart.